martinpllu/wik/README.md

 # wik

-A ridiculously simple personal wiki.
+*A ridiculously simple personal wiki.*

+Implemented in a single 160-line HTML file.
+Done for fun but might be of some interest, who knows.

 Install by bookmarking <a href="https://cdn.rawgit.com/martinpllu/wik/master/index.html">wik</a> (it keeps working when you're offline).

 Aims:

-* Be really, really simple (1 file, ~5K unzipped!).
+* Be really, really simple.
 * Make edit and navigation as fluid as possible.
 * Work well on mobile as well as desktop.
 * Store all data locally on device.